Srishhttiii/TMDB-Data-Analyzation/README.md

 - **Power BI** – data modeling, DAX measures, visualization, and dashboard development
 - **DAX** – analytical measures and calculations
 - **GitHub** – project documentation and version control

+---

+## Project Workflow 🔄

+1. **SQL Data Cleaning & Validation**
+   Cleaned and validated the movie dataset using MySQL.

+2. **Power Query Transformations**
+   Prepared the data and created analytical fields for the dashboard.

+3. **Data Modeling**
+   Structured the movie and genre data and established relationships in Power BI.

+4. **DAX Measures**
+   Created measures for key metrics and dashboard analysis.

+5. **Dashboard Development**
+   Built an interactive Power BI dashboard to analyze ratings, popularity, financial performance, profitability, genres, and movie production trends.